Eptura Introduces Condeco Analytics

 Within facilities management, there are hard and soft services.
 Most FMs are familiar with hard services—fixed parts of facilities operation you can’t change.
-But what are soft services in facility management?
+But what are types of facilities services in facility management?

 Soft services comprise actions and services you can change.
 They’re often non-essential and come with a wide degree of variability in how they’re managed.
 But the most important part of soft services is how they’re used and who they benefit.
 When executed correctly, soft services elevate the workplace in ways that benefit employees and the work they’re doing.

 Soft vs. hard services in facilities management

 To understand the unique importance of soft services, we need to better distinguish them.
 That means asking, “What are soft and hard services in facility management?”
 Here’s a quick explanation for each, as well as a list of hard and soft services in facilities management.

 Hard services, on the other hand, are technical and physical services that involve the maintenance, repair, and management of the building’s infrastructure, systems, and equipment.
 These services often require specialized technical knowledge and expertise.
 Some common examples of hard services include: